 AMENDMENTS

 *C16.01.
 Unless provision *C16.04. is applicable, those sections of this constitution that are not required, in accord with the Model Constitution for Congregations of the Evangelical Lutheran Church in America, may be amended in the following manner.
 Amendments may be proposed by at least 50 voting members or by the Congregation Council.
 Proposals must be filed in writing with the Congregation Council 60 days before formal consideration by this congregation at a regular or special Congregation Meeting called for that purpose.
-The Congregation Council shall notify the congregation’s members of the proposal together with the council’s recommendations at least 30 days in advance of the meeting.
+The Congregation Council shall notify this congregation’s members of the proposal together with the council’s recommendations at least 30 days in advance of the meeting.
 Notification may take place by mail or electronic means, as permitted by state law.

 *C16.02.
 An amendment to this constitution, proposed under *C16.01., shall: